San Antonio Infant Cephalohematoma Lawyer

 Cephalohematoma Complications

-• Skull Fractures: A very difficult and violent birth can result in damage to the baby’s skull bones and cephalohematoma.
-In fact, the Cleveland Clinic claims that approximately 1 in 4 babies with cephalohematoma also have some sort of skull fracture.
+A very difficult and violent birth can result in damage to the baby’s skull bones and cephalohematoma.
+Approximately 1 in 4 babies with cephalohematoma also have some sort of skull fracture.
 While most newborn skull fractures are not incredibly serious, they do require immediate medical attention.
-In some cases, the skull fracture can put pressure on the baby’s brain, which can lead to bleeding and other long term complications.
+In some cases, the skull fracture can put pressure on the baby’s brain, which can lead to bleeding and other long-term complications.

-• Major Calcification: A newborn cephalohematoma that doesn’t heal within 5 weeks will likely start to calcify under the newborn’s scalp.
-Calcifications are basically bone deposits.
-In rare cases, major calcification can lead to skull deformities which will necessitate corrective surgery in the future.
+A newborn cephalohematoma that doesn’t heal within 5 weeks will likely start to calcify under the newborn’s scalp.
+Calcifications are essentially bone deposits.
+In rare cases, major calcification can lead to skull deformities, which will necessitate calcified cephalohematoma surgery in the future.

-Can You Sue for a Cephalohematoma Birth Injury?
+Can You Sue for a Cephalohematoma Birth Injury in Texas?

 Any kind of newborn hematoma is considered a fairly minor injury, especially compared to other types of birth injuries.
-Labor and delivery is physically traumatic for both the mother and baby, so non-life threatening injuries can occur even when doctors do everything right.
+Labor and delivery are physically traumatic for both the mother and baby, so non-life-threatening injuries can occur even when doctors do everything right.

 However, if you believe that your child’s birth injury occurred due to medical negligence, you may have grounds to file a birth injury lawsuit against the baby’s doctor.
 For example, if your doctor used a vacuum extractor or forceps when it wasn’t necessary to do so – and the result was an acute or chronic infant hematoma on the head – then they were acting negligently.
 Additionally, if the birth injury caused major (and possibly fatal) complications, and the doctor failed to provide proper treatment for these complications, you could also file a lawsuit in order to recover financial compensation for your damages.

-If you’re interested in filing a medical malpractice claim associated with newborn cephalohematoma, be sure to speak with an experienced lawyer at Janicek Law first.
+If you’re interested in filing a medical malpractice claim associated with newborn cephalohematoma, be sure to speak with an experienced lawyer at Janicek Law.
 We can carefully review the facts of your case and help you determine the best course of action.

 Even minor birth injuries can be physically, emotionally, and financially devastating.
 The legal team at Janicek Law understands this.
 We can help you recover financial compensation for the following damages: